Huguitis/aoi.js-documentation/src/functions/Events/interactionUpdate.md

 id: interactionUpdate
 ---

-`$interactionUpdate` will return edit an interaction.
+`$interactionUpdate` will return update an existing interaction.

 ## Usage